-- 1. Preparing the infant prior to cooling:

-- a.
-Radiant warmer should remain off

-- b.
-Nurse to place a PIV while team sets up for umbilical lines
+- 1. Preparing the infant prior to cooling: - a.
+Radiant warmer should remain off - b.
+Nurse to place a PIV while team sets up for umbilical lines - c.

-- c.
 MD/NNP to place UAC and UVC - a.
-While the team is putting in lines, the nursing staff should start the Blanketrol unit and begin cooling the blanket to 35°C then place nasal esophageal probe.
-Refer to nursing protocol for specifics - d.
+While the team is preparing and placing lines, the nursing staff should start the Arctic Sun Stat Temperature Management System in the hypothermia/neonate mode and place a nasal or oral esophageal probe.
+Refer to the Body Cooling Worksheet - Artic Sun for checklist and specific instructions. - d.
 Obtain radiograph to confirm line placement and to assess location of esophageal probe.
 Appropriate placement of probe is in the distal 1/3 of the esophagus. - e.
-Time when cooling is initiated will be recorded by nurses on the Neonatal Body Cooling Worksheet (to be kept at bedside).
+Time when cooling is initiated will be recorded by nurses.
 This will serve as hour 0.
 Cooling will continue for 72 hours. - f.
 Temperatures will be monitored using continuous esophageal and skin temperature measurements.
 All clinical decisions will be made using the esophageal temperature.
 Skin temperature monitoring acts as a safety measure that provides continuous back-up monitoring in case of esophageal probe malfunction.
 An esophageal temperature of 33.5°C should correspond to a skin temperature of 31.5-32°C - g.
 Set the lower limit of HR monitor to 90 bpm as the HR of the infant being cooled will often have HR below 100.
 Heart rates in the 70s will be tolerated as long as the infant has a normal sinus rhythm, stable BP, and adequate oxygen saturations.